xet7/beryldb/README.md

 ## What is Beryl?

-Beryl is a data structures server.
-Our software provides access to structures via a wide range of commands, which are later queued, processed and dispatched to an internal processor.
-Beryl is written in C++ and is powered by [RocksDB](https://github.com/facebook/rocksdb).
+Beryl is a data structure server.
+Our database provide access to structures via a wide range of commands, which are later queued, processed and dispatched.
+The server is written in C++ and is powered by [RocksDB](https://github.com/facebook/rocksdb).

 Beryl provides lists, maps, keys, and channel subscription for its clients.
-Beryl is available for GNU/Linux, FreeBSD and MacOS.
+Currently, the server is available for GNU/Linux, FreeBSD and MacOS.

 * Check Beryl's [full list of commands](https://docs.beryl.dev/using/commands/).
 * We are on [Twitter](https://twitter.com/beryldb).